AnotherDaniel/up-trustable-release/trustable/assertions/TA-A_09_CONTEXT.md

 * identifying other misbehaviours via test data analysis (see TA-A_13).

-The outputs of risk / hazard analysis should be a set of short sentences describing prohibited misbehaviours or failure modes of XYZ, and a set of new or improved Expectations addressing these misbehaviours.
+The outputs of risk / hazard analysis should be a set of short sentences describing prohibited misbehaviours or failure modes of uProtocol, and a set of new or improved Expectations addressing these misbehaviours.

 By comparing the set of misbehaviours with the set of Expectations from